 One meal a day (OMAD) and weight loss

-You might be thinking about giving an OMAD plan a trial run for lots of reasons.
+You might be thinking about giving OMAD a trial run for lots of reasons.
 Maybe you’re looking for ways to boost your energy or improve your metabolic health.
-Maybe you’ve enjoyed other types of time-restricted eating plans and want to see what this one’s about.
+Maybe you’ve enjoyed other types of time-restricted eating schedules and want to see what this one’s about.
 Maybe the thought of planning several meals a day sounds like way too much effort.

 Furthermore, intermittent fasting isn’t necessarily more beneficial than a calorie-restricted diet for weight loss,[10] and it may not lead to weight loss without other lifestyle changes [11] (though some studies suggest fasting may be slightly more beneficial for certain aspects of weight loss).[12]